anandsoni11/anandsoni11.github.io/_drafts/2019-2-17-wallflower-1.md

 > It is always an uphill battle.
 The one that you fight against yourself.

 Why is it always uphill?
 Because you always rise!
 In an effort to become a changed and better human being, you fight yourself and you rise.
 Or so the world sees it.
-Ultimately, in both cases : changing yourself or letting go, you end up gi
+Ultimately, in both cases : changing yourself or letting go, you end up giving the word exactly what it wants.
+The world wins either ways!
+Food for thought : when it all ends, who wins and who loses when you are fighting against yourself?

+In an ideal world though (where you are allo)

 ## Finding someone again

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTk4NjczNTQsLTgyMjAxMDY1MiwtNjkxOD
-EyMzM3LDEzNTI3NzE3MTgsLTQyNjY4NzExXX0=
+eyJoaXN0b3J5IjpbMTA4NjYyMzc1MCwtODIyMDEwNjUyLC02OT
+E4MTIzMzcsMTM1Mjc3MTcxOCwtNDI2Njg3MTFdfQ==
 -->